OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:9

-David became greater and greater,
+David grew stronger and stronger,

 > for the Lord of hosts was with him.